LahiruViet/spring-mapstruct/README.md

 </pre>

 ###
-MapStruct and Transfer Object Pattern
+MapStruct and Transfer Object Pattern <br />
-Basic Mapping
+Basic Mapping <br />
-Mapping With Dependency Injection
+Mapping With Dependency Injection <br />
-Inject Spring Components into the Mapper
+Inject Spring Components into the Mapper <br />
-Mapping Fields With Different Field Names
+Mapping Fields With Different Field Names <br />
-Mapping Beans With Child Beans
+Mapping Beans With Child Beans <br />
-Mapping With Type Conversion
+Mapping With Type Conversion <br />
-Mapping With an Abstract Class
+Mapping With an Abstract Class <br />
-Before-Mapping and After-Mapping Annotations
+Before-Mapping and After-Mapping Annotations <br />
 Support for defaultExpression